 Solotcha Nativity of the Theotokos Monastery, Orthodox monastery in Solotcha, Russia.

-The monastery was founded in 1390 by Oleg II of Ryazan and stands as one of the oldest religious structures in the region.
-Its current form with three churches took shape in the late 1600s when the complex was rebuilt and expanded.
+The monastery was founded in 1390 by Prince Oleg II of Ryazan and is one of the oldest religious sites in the region.
+The current stone churches date from the end of the 17th century, when the complex was rebuilt after a fire destroyed the earlier wooden structures.

 The community of curious travelers